Two-Field quintessential Higgs Inflation: Introduction

+The situation is worse for the inflationary models.
+For most of them, the condition $\lvert \nabla_{\varphi}V(\varphi) \rvert/V(\varphi) \rightarrow 0$ is met, where $\varphi$ is the inflaton field and $V(\varphi)$ is the inflation potential.
+Indeed, the current CMB constraint on the inflationary observables gives $\lvert \nabla_{\varphi}V(\varphi) \rvert/V(\varphi)< 0.09$ \cite{Akrami:2018odb}.
+Therefore, if one can not find a new inflationary model to solve this challenge, either the Swampland conjectures are wrong, or the inflation is not a suitable mechanism for solving the horizon problem, flatness, and density perturbation spectrum of the observable universe \cite{Agrawal:2018own}.

-In both inflation and quintessence models, potential energy gives the dominant contribution to the total energy density of a scalar field which slowly rolls down its almost flat potential.
-As, quintessence has its own tuning problems, namely its initial conditions, explaining both inflation and dark energy in a unified scenario with a single dynamical scalar field, named single field quintessential inflation, may overcome this difficulty \cite{Peebles:1998qn,Dimopoulos:2017zvq}.
-In this scenario, the single scalar field needs two plateau shoulders with an extremely large difference in their heights.
-So, it needs that the scalar field rolls down from its inflationary plateau to its quintessential ones very very slowly without oscillating around the potential minimum.
-It means that the reheating of the universe must have happened at the end of inflation via a mechanism, called gravitational reheating \cite{Ford,Peebles:1998qn}, instead of inflaton field decay.
-Indeed, through a mechanism, called kination, almost all of inflaton potential energy becomes converted to its kinetic ones to prevent the field decays completely and by rolling the field towards its large negative values, it freezes at some $\phi_F$.
-After the densities of radiation and cold dark matter (CDM) become sufficiently small, the field starts rolling down again and acts as quintessence field \cite{Akrami:2017cir,Dimopoulos:2017zvq}.
+Although the quintessence avoids the extreme fine-tuning of $\Lambda$, it has another tuning problem, namely its initial condition.
+Therefore, explaining inflation and dark energy in unified scenarios with a single dynamical scalar field may overcome the quintessence difficulties \cite{Peebles:1998qn, Akrami:2017cir, Dimopoulos:2017zvq, AresteSalo:2021lmp, Dimopoulos:2022rdp}.
+In these scenarios, named single field quintessential inflation, the scalar field needs two plateau shoulders with an extremely large difference in their heights.
+The scalar field slowly rolls down from its inflationary plateau to its quintessential ones without oscillating around the potential minimum.
+It means that the reheating of the universe must have happened at the end of inflation via a mechanism called gravitational reheating \cite{Ford, Peebles:1998qn, Akrami:2017cir, Dimopoulos:2017zvq}, instead of inflaton field decay.
+Indeed, through a mechanism called kination, almost all of the potential energy of the inflaton becomes converted to its kinetic energy to prevent the field decays completely.
+After inflation, rolling the field towards its large negative values freezes at some $\phi_{\textrm{F}}$.
+In the late time, where the density of the radiation and the matter drops significantly, and the dark energy eventually dominates the energy density of the universe, the scalar field starts rolling down again and acts as the quintessence field \cite{Peebles:1998qn, Akrami:2017cir, Dimopoulos:2017zvq}.

+Although the exponential potentials are interesting for describing dark energy, they cannot describe both the inflation and the quintessence in a single field quintessential inflationary model.
+Because, they support the inflation for $c < 0.09$ that not only strongly disfavors the conjecture \eqref{00} with $c >1$, but also inflation never ends \cite{Akrami:2017cir,Agrawal:2018own,Akrami:2018ylq}.
+Therefore, one should consider another adequate field that acts as the inflaton.
+On the other hand, if later studies confirm the Swampland conjecture \eqref{00}, the single-field slow-roll models of inflation in the landscape will be ruled out, and multi-filed ones with steep potentials will be replaced \cite{Achucarro:2018vey}.